It is not clear what started the blaze at the rehabilitation center near Lima

-Twenty-seven people were killed and others were wounded when a fire broke out Saturday at the Christ is Love center in Lima.
+Twenty-nine people were killed and others were injured in January when a fire broke out at another rehabilitation center in Lima, according to Andina.

-Some 40 people were housed in a small space with only one exit that was locked with a chain, the state-run Andina news agency reported, citing Peru's fire chief, Antonio Zavala.
-Bypassing the heavy metal door was the biggest challenge in the rescue.
+Some 40 people were housed in a small space with only one exit that was locked with a chain, the news agency reported at the time, citing a fire official.
+Bypassing a heavy metal door was the biggest challenge in that rescue.